sparktsang/sparktsang.github.io/_posts/film.md

 >
 > The words hit me with a physical disgust.
 He’s not a friend.
 He's not a helper.
 He's a vulture.
 He has taken a man’s life, a man’s real, gut-wrenching suffering, and he has appraised it like a piece of meat at the market.
 He’s happy.
 He’s found his material.
 And Tshepo, in his desperation, just sits there and takes it.

-The imagined narrative hits me with the force of a physical blow.
+It hits me with the force of a physical blow.
 I want to scream, to defend myself. *But my intention was good!
 I wanted to give his story a voice!
 I wanted to understand!*

 But my defense dies in my throat, choked by the brutal, undeniable logic of his perspective.
 From his side of the counter, what else could he have seen?